-Mr. WONG Hon Shing, Daniel, aged 51, has been appointed as the Executive Director and Chief Executive Officer of the Company since December 2011.
-He is also a member of the Remuneration Committee and Nomination Committee of the Company.
+Mr. WONG Hon Shing, Daniel, aged 52, has been appointed as the Executive Director and Chief Executive Officer of the Company since December 2011.
+He is also a member of the Remuneration Committee and Nomination Committee and the Chairman of the Risk Committee of the Company.